-Becky Goudy (Leads individual and sibling sessions, plus social dyads/triads)
+Becky Goudy (Leads individual and sibling sessions, plus socializing sessions)

 Master’s Degree in Professional Counseling, B.A. in Psychology

-Becky Goudy has been empowering the lives of her clients for 15 years, initially at a local agency, and now at Artplay for the last six years.
-Becky enjoys advocating for her clients needs with parents and schools alike.
-She believes in helping kids feel strength and stability, encouraging kindness and genuineness.
-At Artplay, Becky is incorporating her love for art with her exceptional knowledge for helping.
+Becky Goudy has been empowering the lives of her clients for 15 years, initially at a local agency, and now at Artplay for the last seven years.
+Becky enjoys advocating for the needs of her kids, with parents and teachers alike.
+She believes in helping kids with self-regulation and stability, always encouraging genuineness.
+At Artplay, Becky is incorporating her love for art with her exceptional therapeutic knowledge.
 She connects with parents easily, making sure that they know what they can be doing to support the emotional development of their child.